 — a monthly series of the best short stories I’ve read online

 — a monthly series on my favorite writing how-to books

-I also share almost-daily shorter blasts on Facebook — join me there too.
-And I share reading and writing articles from other publications on Twitter daily too.
+I also share almost-daily shorter blasts (mostly about books, reading, writing) on Facebook — join me there too.
+And I share reading and writing articles from other publications on Twitter daily.

 So, welcome.
 Stay awhile.
 Share your own Indiatopian story.
 Start a conversation.

-Jenny Bhatt’s Pushcart-nominated writing has appeared or is upcoming in, among others: The Atlantic, Amazon’s Day One Literary Journal, Gravel Magazine, Lunch Ticket, Hofstra’s Windmill, Eleven Eleven Journal, Hot Metal Bridge, Five:2:One, The Indian Quarterly, York Literary Review (UK), The Nottingham Review (UK), Litro UK, The Vignette Review, and an anthology, ‘Sulekha Select: The Indian Experience in a Connected World.’
-Having lived and worked her way around India, England, Germany, Scotland, and various parts of the US, she now splits her time between Atlanta, Georgia, USA and Ahmedabad, Gujarat, India.
-She is currently searching for a home for her first short story collection.
+Jenny Bhatt’s writing has been nominated for the Pushcart Prize and the Best of the Net Anthology and has appeared or is upcoming in, among others: The Atlantic, Amazon’s Day One Literary Journal, Gravel Magazine, Lunch Ticket, Hofstra’s Windmill, Eleven Eleven Journal, Hot Metal Bridge, Jet Fuel Review, Kweli Journal, Five:2:One, The Indian Quarterly, York Literary Review (UK), The Nottingham Review (UK), Litro UK, The Vignette Review, and an anthology, ‘Sulekha Select: The Indian Experience in a Connected World.’
+Having lived and worked her way around India, England, Germany, Scotland, and various parts of the US, she now lives in Atlanta, Georgia, USA.
+She is currently looking for a home for her first short story collection.
 Find her at: http://indiatopia.com